 RDF Class Definitions

 The backbone of the RDF definitions are a formal definition of the FHIR resources as RDF classes.
 Each data type, resource, or element within a resource is defined as rdf:Class with a series of rdf:Property items.
 Each property has a rdfs:range the specifies the value domain for the property.
-In most cases, the conversion from the base resource definitions is straight-forward.
+In most cases, the conversion from the base resource definitions is straightforward.

 Constraints are represented in two ways - as OWL statements, and as SHACL predicates.
 Implementers wishing to enforce constraints can use tools from either language, or process the knowledge represented in these constraints in any other way they see fit.